Dublin

 The dependent persons and discretionary clauses

-The sovereignty clause is used only in exceptional cases and is usually based on Article 29a(3) AO1.
-According to Swiss case law,[7] the interpretation of humanitarian reasons should be similar to the interpretation of the humanitarian clause of the Dublin Regulation.[8]
+According to Swiss case law,[16] the interpretation of humanitarian reasons should be similar to the interpretation of the humanitarian clause of the Dublin Regulation.[17]
 Therefore, a sharp distinction cannot be made between the grounds mostly accepted by Swiss authorities to use the sovereignty clause and grounds mostly accepted to use the humanitarian clause.
 In most cases in which Switzerland decides to examine an application even if another state is responsible, the cases concern EU Member States with problematic conditions.
-Another category are particularly vulnerable persons, for example families (especially single mothers with children) or persons with severe medical problems that run a high risk of not receiving the essential care because of the deficiencies of the reception conditions or of the asylum system in the responsible Member State.[9]
+Another category are particularly vulnerable persons, for example families (especially single mothers with children) or persons with severe medical problems that run a high risk of not receiving the essential care because of the deficiencies of the reception conditions or of the asylum system in the responsible Member State.[18]
 However, the threshold for the application of the humanitarian clause is high.
-A high risk of detention in case of a transfer back to the responsible state has also been stated as a reason.
+A high risk of detention in case of a transfer back to the responsible state has also been stated as a reason (for further information see section on Dublin: Appeal).[19]

-In the case of an Eritrean asylum seeker who had a child with an Eritrean national residing in Switzerland who was granted temporary admission (“F refugee permit”) the SEM simply asked the Italian authorities for guarantees regarding the availability of care for the mother and her baby.
-In the Court’s view, the SEM was wrong not to consider the father-child relationship at all and not to consider the proportionality between the removal order and the child’s best interests sufficiently.
-The case was referred to the SEM, which will have to rule on the application of the sovereignty clause in relation to Article 8 ECHR.[10]
-In a leading case judgment, the Federal Administrative Court stated that asylum seekers in Dublin procedures can evoke Article 8 ECHR if they have family members with a temporary admission in Switzerland.
-The temporary admission status will then be taken into account as one of the factors when deciding on the balance of interests in the sense of Article 8(2) ECHR.[11]
-This is a new development for Dublin constellations, as Swiss practice in other areas generally considers a “stable residence status” in Switzerland as a prerequisite for evoking Article 8 ECHR and thus for examining Article 8 (2) ECHR, a temporary admission usually not being considered stable enough (except in special individual circumstances).
+In a leading judgment from 2021, the FAC confirmed that asylum applicants in Dublin procedures can invoke Article 8 ECHR if they have family members with a temporary admission in Switzerland.
+The temporary admission status will then be taken into account as one of the factors when deciding on the balance of interests in the sense of Article 8(2) ECHR.[20]
+This is a new development for Dublin, as Swiss practice in other areas generally considers a “stable residence status” in Switzerland as a prerequisite for invoking Article 8 ECHR and thus for examining Article 8 (2) ECHR, and a temporary admission usually not being considered stable enough (except in special individual circumstances).

 Procedure